ITHare/kscope/CONTRIBUTING.md

-Towards our noble goal of making C++17 compilers less buggy using kscope-provided testing, the following fields look the most interesting (feel free to make your own suggestions too, below is just a list of the-most-obvious-ideas):
+Towards our noble goal of making C++17 compilers less buggy using kscope-provided testing, contributions in the following fields look the most interesting (feel free to make your own suggestions too, below is just a list of the-most-obvious-ideas):